dominiksalvet/asus-fan-control/README.md

 ## Usage

-The program should be **executed automatically whenever necessary** to keep the effect of a permanent change.
+The program is **executed automatically whenever necessary** to keep the effect of a permanent change.
 Nevertheless, it is possible to invoke it manually as shown below:

 ```sh
 sudo asus-fan-control
 ```

+> It uses custom temperatures if set, otherwise the default temperatures are used.

 ### Custom temperatures